caap-stats-22/caap-stats-22.github.io/syllabus.md

 There would be supplementary [reading materials](schedule.md) that you can read by yourself.
 I recommend you to read it before coming to the lecture.
 Reading materials would provide a wide range of examples which allow you to better understand the lecture.

 There will be 2 quizzes on July 21st, Aug 11th.
 As this course is *not* toward the official credit, the quizzes are designed to help you better understand the course material, but not to discourage you.

+## Project

+There will be one final data anlaysis project.
+You will go through all the basic steps for data anlaysis and able to see how the concepts from the lecture can be applied to the actual data.
+This project is designed to give you an insight you can gain from the data through the eyes of statistics.

 ## Participation